jitsi/handbook/docs/dev-guide/electron-sdk.md

 ### Power Monitor

-Provides a way to query electrons for system idle and receive power monitor events.
+Provides a way to query Electron for system idle and receive power monitor events.

 **enable power monitor:**
 In the **main** electron process: